-The Parish Council held a “virtual” meeting on Tuesday 1st September with 8 Councillors, Mike Fox-Davies, Oxfordshire County Council Councillor, and 3 members of the public signing in.
+The Parish Council held a “virtual” meeting on Tuesday 3rd November with 9 Councillors, Mike Fox-Davies, Oxfordshire County Council Councillor, and 3 members of the public signing in.

-The next virtual Parish Council meeting is on Tuesday 6th October 2020 at 7pm.
+The next virtual Parish Council meeting is on Tuesday 1st December 2020 at 7pm.
 If you want to take part in Public participation please contact the Parish clerk who will send you an invite.

 Dr Chris Wilding – Chair